-Brace yourself, you might not want to hear this.
-Sadly, there isn’t a secret formula in moving abroad, travel and have money at the same time.
-Your bank account will eventually dwindle and all of your purchases will need to be paid off at some point.
+You might not like what I’m about to say.
+There is no secret formula to moving abroad, traveling, and having money at the same time.
+Eventually, your bank account will run out and all of your purchases will have to be paid off.

-Let’s face it, you need money period.
-In order to have money, you need to plan to have it ahead of time.
-Either you save, take out loans, borrow money from your parents or find a job once you land at your chosen destination (if, possible).
-For the sake of saving, I found a few links that could help you prioritize below.
+Let’s face it, you need money.
+To have money, you need to plan ahead.
+It’s either you save, take out loans, borrow from your parents or find a job once you reach your destination (if possible).
+To save you time, I found some links that could help you prioritize.

 1.)
-Travel Saving Tips.
-Before you go, I suggest having a certain amount of money as a “buffer”.
-The amount is up to the each individual.
-Consider your monthly bills and see what expenses you can eliminate.
-Food was a biggie for me (I’m not gonna lie, I loved my In-N-Out burgers w/ fries) so, I started limiting going out to eat at restaurants.
-Towards the last few months before leaving, I strictly started making food at home.
-It definitely saved me at least $100-200.
+Saving.
+I suggest setting aside a certain amount of money as a “buffer” before you go.
+The amount is up to you.
+Examine your monthly bills and see what you can cut out.
+I was a big fan of food (I loved my In-N-Out burgers w/ fries), so I started limiting going out to eat at restaurants.
+I started making food exclusively at home in the last few months before I left.
+This definitely saved me $100-200.

 2.)
 Use a no foreign transaction credit card: